-Energy market net revenues for an onshore wind installation were calculated hourly assuming the unit generated at the average capacity factor of all operating wind units in the zone with an installed capacity greater than 3 MW.
+Energy market net revenues for an onshore wind installation were calculated hourly assuming the unit generated at the average hourly capacity factor of all operating wind units in the zone with an installed capacity greater than 3 MW.

-Onshore wind energy market net revenues were lower in the first six months of 2023 as a result of lower energy prices.
+Onshore wind energy market net revenues in the first three months of 2024 were higher in AEP and COMED and lower in APS and PE as a result of changes in capacity factors.

-Table 7-10 Energy market net revenue for an onshore wind installation (Dollars per installed MW-year): January through June, 2014 through 2023
+Table 7-10 Energy market net revenue for an onshore wind installation (Dollars per installed MW-year): January through June, 2014 through 2024